 International Center.
-The International Center houses the International Office and classrooms.
-It provides a friendly gathering place for the students of DBU's growing International Program.
+The International Center houses the International Office, International Admissions and Immigration Office, and classrooms.

 Burg Center.
-This building has a 2,400 capacity gymnasium and can be converted easily into a large auditorium for assemblies and Chapel services.
-Housed on the floors beneath the gymnasium are locker rooms, intercollegiate athletics and kinesiology offices, weight lifting and exercise facilities, and classrooms.
+This building has a 2,400 capacity gymnasium and can be converted easily into a large auditorium for assemblies.
+Housed on the floors beneath the gymnasium are locker rooms, intercollegiate athletics and kinesiology offices, the Fitness Center, and classrooms.